-ASU’s goal is to increase diversity in research by recruiting and attracting more underrepresented students into science, technology, engineering and math (STEM) programs such as the IGERT-SUN.
+ASU’s goal is was to increase diversity in research by recruiting and attracting more underrepresented students into science, technology, engineering and math (STEM) programs such as the IGERT-SUN.

 Educating the next generation of leaders in guiding society toward a solar-based, sustainable energy future requires that future scientists can seamlessly navigate a very transdisciplinary field.
 Thus, the overall goal of the IGERT-SUN program is to train doctoral students who can see beyond the boundaries of traditional methodologies and disciplinary viewpoints, and who can integrate scientific excellence with societal and policy insights.
 IGERT-SUN graduate students will also be trained as outstanding scholars skilled in their ability to communicate energy science, technology and policy content.